Kvinde der oplever hårtab

 If your scalp itches, pay attention.
 Often it is due to dry skin or dandruff, but it can also be a fungal infection.
 And fungal infections can cause hair loss.
 So if your scalp feels uncomfortable, check it with a mirror.
 Is there dandruff?
 Then your scalp is probably too dry and you should consider changing your shampoo.
 On the other hand, is it full of small, red spots?
 Then it is a sign of a fungal infection such as ringworm.

 If you have a fungal infection of the scalp, see your doctor.
 He or she can help you find the right treatment.
+Addressing the infection early can be key in how to stop hair loss and prevent further damage to your scalp and hair.
 And the sooner you are treated, the lower the risk of it developing into hair loss.

 Do you have bald spots?